 Cymabay is a clinical-stage biopharmaceutical company developing therapies to treat metabolic diseases with high unmet medical need, including serious rare and orphan disorders.
 A Medpace employee was a member Cymabay's board of directors from the first quarter of 2016 until his resignation in the first quarter of 2020.
-The Company and Cymabay entered into a MSA dated October 21, 2016.
+The Company and Cymabay entered into a Master Service Agreement ("MSA") dated October 21, 2016.
 Subsequently, the Company and Cymabay have entered into several task orders for the Company to perform clinical trial related services.
-The Company recognized total revenue from Cymabay of \$13.2 million and \$10.8 million during the years ended December 31, 2019 and 2018 in the Company's consolidated statements of operations.
-The Company recognized service revenue from Cymabay of \$0.6 million during the year ended December 31, 2017 in the Company's consolidated statements of operations.
-As of December 31, 2019 and 2018, respectively, the Company had Advanced billings from Cymabay of \$1.6 million and less than \$0.1 million recorded in the consolidated balance sheets.
-In addition, as of December 31, 2019 and 2018, the Company had Accounts receivable and unbilled, net from Cymabay of \$1.4 million and \$2.5 million recorded in the consolidated balance sheets, respectively.
+The Company recognized total revenue from Cymabay of \$13.2 million and \$10.8 million during the years ended December 31, 2019 and 2018, respectively, in the Company's consolidated statements of operations.
+As of December 31, 2019, the Company had Advanced billings from Cymabay of \$1.6 million recorded in the consolidated balance sheets.
+In addition, as of December 31, 2019, the Company had Accounts receivable and unbilled, net from Cymabay of \$1.4 million recorded in the consolidated balance sheets.
+As of the first quarter of 2020, Cymabay is no longer considered a related party.